 In terms of family structure, there are many married couple families, with a higher than average number of households living with adopted children, stepchildren, or grandchildren.
 There is a low number of never-married men and women, and a high number of widowed men.

 Housing in the neighborhood is quite distinct, with a significant number of vacant houses and a high rate of owner-occupied units.
-The area has a low number of renter-occupied units, so there is no need to discuss rent prices.
+Many vacant houses are for seasonal, recreational, or occasional use or migrant workers.
 Most housing units are single-unit detached or mobile homes, and many were built between 1990 and 2009.
 The neighborhood has an above-average proportion of households with no internet access or relying solely on cellular data plans or satellite internet services.
 A substantial number of households have no computer or rely exclusively on a single type of computing device, such as a desktop, laptop, smartphone, or tablet.

 In summary, this neighborhood is characterized by an older, predominantly White population with a strong presence of married couple families, and a high number of residents working in agricultural, forestry, fishing, and mining industries.
 The area has lower educational attainment and income levels, with many households receiving retirement income.
 Housing is primarily owner-occupied and comprises single-unit detached or mobile homes, while the community has limited access to computers and the internet.